-British police arrested Naseer in July after the United States requested his extradition to face charges of supporting terrorists and plotting to use a destructive device, London's Metropolitan Police Service said last summer.
+British police arrested Naseer in July after the United States requested his extradition to face charges of supporting terrorists and plotting to use a destructive device, London's Metropolitan Police Service said last month.

-Naseer, a Pakistani national, has been in and out of the British court system for almost two years.
+Naseer, a Pakistani national, has been in and out of the British court system for more than a year.

-No one was charged in connection with those allegations, though a panel of judges hearing a subsequent deportation attempt against Naseer said it was satisfied that he was an "al Qaeda operative who posed and still poses a serious threat to (the United Kingdom's) national security."
+No one was charged in connection with those allegations, though a panel of judges hearing a subsequent deportation attempt against Naseer said it was satisfied he was an "an al Qaeda operative who posed and still poses a serious threat to [the United Kingdom's] national security."

-In May, Britain's Special Immigration Appeals Commission ruled that Naseer faced a risk of being tortured if he were sent back to Pakistan and blocked his deportation on European human rights grounds.
+In May, the Special Immigration Appeals Commission ruled that Naseer faced a risk of being tortured if he were sent back to Pakistan and blocked his deportation on European human rights grounds.

-The commission said it was convinced that Naseer had sent coded e-mails to an al Qaeda contact in which he used girls' names in place of ingredients for explosives and a made-up wedding date for the date of the attack.
+The commission said it was convinced Naseer had sent coded e-mails to an al Qaeda contact in which he used girls' names in place of explosive ingredients and a made-up wedding date for the date of the attack.
 It relied partly on secret evidence in making its decision.

 The commission, however, said it had seen no evidence that the men had handled explosives.